nghia-vo/sarepy/doc/source/toc/section3_1/section3_1_1.rst

   filter of the intensities in (c)

-As can be seen in Fig.1, the differences in low-frequency components between the intensity profiles of adjacent pixels are the causes of stripe artifacts.
-To remove these stripes, we need to equalize the responses of these pixels.
-This can be done by applying a smoothing filter along the horizontal direction.
-This approach, however, can't be used directly on a sinogram image as it introduces void-center artifacts and blurs the reconstructed image.
-To workaround these problems, the sinogram can be transformed or pre-processed to reveal underlying response curves, then a smoothing filter or a correction method can be applied.
+As can be seen in Fig.1, the differences in low-frequency components between the intensity profiles of adjacent pixels results in stripe artifacts.
+To remove stripes, we need to equalize the responses of these pixels.
+This can be done by applying a smoothing filter along the horizontal direction of a sinogram.
+This approach, however, introduces void-center artifacts and blurs reconstructed image.
+To workaround these problems, a sinogram can be transformed or pre-processed to reveal underlying response curves, then a smoothing filter or a correction method can be applied.
 There are three different ways of extracting the underlying responses as shown below; ordered from fine to coarse extraction.